Xomega-Net/Xomega.Docs/docs/tutorial/4-security/0-overview.md

 # 4. Implementing security

-Virtually any business application requires implementation of some level of security in order to authenticate the user, and to restrict application's functionality based on the user's permissions.
-In this section we are going to show you how to add security to our demo application using Xomega and standard claims-based .Net security frameworks.
+Virtually any business application requires the implementation of some level of security to authenticate the user and to restrict the application's functionality based on the user's permissions.
+In this section, we are going to show you how to add security to our demo application using Xomega and standard claims-based .Net security frameworks.

 ## Authentication entities

-The Adventure Works data model that we use in our example doesn't really have a clear representation of a user entity with a unique user ID that can be used for sign in.
+The Adventure Works data model that we use in our example doesn't really have a clear representation of a user entity with a unique user ID that can be used for sign-in.
 There is a `person` object, which we can use as a surrogate for the user object, but it has an internal auto-generated integer ID, which we cannot really expect the users to provide for authentication.
 Therefore, we will use the e-mail address associated with the person as the user ID.

 We also have a `password` object, which stores hashed passwords and the salt, that can be used to authenticate the user.
 Highlighted below are the relevant files in the model.